1955 Messerschmitt KR 175

 The Kabinenroller was designed and developed by Fritz Fend for Messerschmitt AG.
 Fend had earlier designed and built a series of unpowered and powered invalid carriages, leading up to his Fend Flitzer.
 Fend noticed that able-bodied people were buying Flitzers for use as personal transport.
 This led him to believe that a mass-produced two-seat version of the Flitzer would have a ready market.
 A search for a manufacturer interested in the project led him to Messerschmitt, who had him develop the project for production in their Regensburg factory.

 The Kabinenroller was designed and developed for production in 1952 and 1953.
 Production of the original version, the KR175, began in February 1953.
 70 modifications had been made to the design by June 1953.

 The KR200 was developed on the Kabinenroller platform and replaced the KR175 in 1955.
 Based on the same frame and an evolution of the original suspension, the KR200 had a large number of detail changes.
 On 29–30 August 1955, a modified KR200 with a tuned engine, revised gear ratios, redundant control cables, a one-off streamlined body, and stock suspension, damping, steering, and brakes, was run at the Hockenheimring for twenty-four hours.
 During the run, the vehicle set twenty-two closed-circuit speed records for three-wheeled vehicles with displacements up to 250 cc, including the fifty-mile record at 107 km/h (66.5 mph) and the twenty-four-hour record at 103 km/h (64.0 mph).

 More info: Listing has ended.
-Search on eBay for similar 1955 Messerschmitt
+Click to search on eBay for similar 1955 Messerschmitt (Affiliate link)

 Seller's other items: significantcars